scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 We have included a library for LaTeX because tex files can be edited by Jupyter Lab.

-We have also included a library for the Markedly Structured Text markdown (MyST markdown) that is being developed to integrate the output from Jupyter notebooks into scientific publishing.
+We have also included a library for the Markedly Structured Text Markdown (MyST Markdown) that is being developed to integrate the output from Jupyter notebooks into scientific publishing.